 Michael Blunt has been a member of the Aviation Club of the UK for most of its 28 years – and Vice-Chairman and a member of the Speakers Sub-Committee for the past three years, after being re-elected to the committee in 2016.

 oneworld’s members include American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, LATAM Airlines, Malaysia Airlines, Qantas, Qatar Airways, S7 Airlines and SriLankan Airlines and around 30 of their affiliated carriers, with Royal Air Maroc a member elect and Fiji Airways its first ‘oneworld connect’ partner.

-Between them, these airlines account for almost a fifth of the entire global industry’s capacity and revenues, flying some 550 million passengers last year to more than 1,000 destinations in almost 160 countries on a combined fleet of 3,500 aircraft operating 14,000 departures daily, and generating revenues of US$ 135 billion annually.
+Between them, these airlines account for almost a fifth of the entire global industry’s capacity and revenues, flying some 550 million passengers last year to 1,200 destinations in almost 180 countries on a combined fleet of 3,500 aircraft operating 14,500 departures daily, and generating revenues of US$ 135 billion annually.

 Michael began his working life as a journalist.
 Born in India, he spent much of his early years living in South and South East Asia.
 With dual UK and Irish citizenship, he is married with two grown-up children and lives in West Sussex.